 You can’t treat all hammocks the same: there are differences depending on the design and the material used.
 While you have to make more preparations for some shapes, such as stick hammocks, feather-light travel hammocks are extremely easy to care for.

-Cotton hammock is the classic among hammocks.
+Cotton hammock or cloth hammock is the classic model among hammocks.
 Since it doesn’t have a permanently attached stick, you can easily wash it by hand or in the washing machine.
 The most important thing here is that the cords do not get knotted – both when washing by hand and when spinning in the machine.

-A laundry bag or a laundry bag is an incredibly practical tool to prevent the worst twisting.
+A laundry bag is an incredibly practical tool to prevent the worst twisting.
 In addition, you should roughly secure the individual strands by knotting them carefully.
 In the worst case, the untangling will at least not take that long.

 If you’ve ever had the pleasure of untangling a completely tangled net hammock, you know this: it’s no fun at all.
 And the equation is simple: the coarser the stitches, the more work awaits you.
 So it’s a good thing that you only have to wash your net hammock in exceptional cases.